-Gilbert, Sullivan, D'Oyly Carte

-...and the Dibdens!
+Gilbert, Sullivan, D'Oyly Carte ...and the Dibdens!

 Taplow has had a St Nicolas Church for over 1,300 years.
 The current one is a mere whippersnapper of 100.
 Its centenary year celebrations got off to a memorable start on 14th January when G&S graced us with their presence.
 The church was packed to the rafters to witness two dimensions of WS Gilbert and Arthur Sullivan - an engaging semi-dramatised presentation of their lives followed by a fabulous performance of Trial by Jury, their second collaboration, still going strong after 137 years.
-In all, the assembled multitude saw 16 actors, a 19-piece orchestra and a chorus of 74 under the accomplished baton of the renowned
+In all, the assembled multitude saw 16 actors, a 19-piece orchestra and a chorus of 74 Victoriana-attired locals perform admirably under the accomplished baton of the renowned Gillian Dibden.